takoumbolandry65-tech/Army-Equipment-Tracker/README.md

 # Army Equipment Tracker

-A C#/.NET console application for managing serialized equipment accountability, inspired by real-world Army supply and arms-room workflows.
+This is a C#/.NET console application for managing serialized equipment accountability, inspired by real-world Army supply and arms-room workflows.

 ## Project Overview